-There is no doubt that fuchsias are a fabulous hanging basket staple.
-But they can also look fantastic in almost any container garden.
-They are easy(ish) to grow and most will reward you with extravagant blooms all summer if you respect their slightly fussy requirements.
+There is no doubt that fuchsias (Fuchsia) are a fabulous staple for hanging baskets with their elegant, drooping flowers hanging down like so many crystals on a fancy chandelier.
+But they can look fantastic in almost any container garden.
+They are easy(ish) to grow, and most will reward you with extravagant blooms all summer if you respect their slightly fussy requirements.

 Fuchsia Food and Water Requirements

-During the blooming season fuchsias have a huge appetite, so you have to feed them regularly with diluted liquid fertilizer - there are lots available and a combination of fish emulsion and seaweed can work well.
+During the blooming season, fuchsias have a huge appetite, so you have to feed them regularly with diluted liquid fertilizer—many are available, and a combination of fish emulsion and seaweed can work well.

-Fuchsias like to be moist, but not soggy.
-Susceptible to root-rot, they require a fast draining potting soil and very good drainage.
-Fuchsias thrive in humidity, so if you live somewhere dry, they are a little more challenging to grow and keep hydrated.
+Fuchsias like to be moist but not soggy.
+They thrive in humidity, so if you live somewhere dry, they are a little more challenging to grow and keep hydrated.

-Unless you live in zones 9 or 10 fuchsias are considered an annual.
-Some will be hardy down to 25°F. Fuchsias can be brought inside and grown as houseplants in the winter, but often fail because the air is too dry and they have a susceptibility to spider mites.
+Unless you live in zones 10 or 11, fuchsias are considered an annual, though some are hardy down to 25 degrees Fahrenheit.
+Fuchsias can be brought inside and grown as houseplants in the winter but often fail because the air is too dry and they have a susceptibility to spider mites.

 Container Garden Design Suggestions

 Fuchsias are most commonly used in hanging baskets, but they can look fabulous in most containers.
-There are many different cultivars, colors to try and flower forms, but almost all are delicate looking.
+There are many different cultivars, colors (red, pink, white, purple, violet, and bicolored flowers), and flower forms, but almost all are delicate looking.